mdaverde/now-client-isomorphic/README.md

 # Isomorphic 𝚫 now client

-This is currently a **fork** of [now-client](https://github.com/zeit/now-client) which the intention of being able to be run in both node and the browser (and more semicolons).
+This is currently a **fork** of the [now-client](https://github.com/zeit/now-client) with the intention of being able to be run in both node and the browser (and adds more semicolons).

 ```sh
 $ npm install --save now-client-isomorphic